Arthur-Provost/WSL_Bern_fire_susceptibility/README.md

 # WSL_Bern_fire_susceptibility
-The script of this repository relates to a methodological report on canton Bern (Switzerland) ignition danger.
-It gathers the main steps and results with:
+The script relates to a methodological report on canton Bern (Switzerland) forest ignition danger.
+It gathers the following main steps and results:
 - Variable selection
 - Response curves
 - Fire ignition modelling (SDM approach)